snehask7/NPTEL-Software-Testing/Week10/4 - Testing of OO Applications.md

 * Classes used to represent abstraction
 * inheritance, polymorphism, dynamic binding also support abstraction
-* new types created by abstraction are descendants of existing types 2new types
+* new types created by abstraction are descendants of existing types 2 new types
-  *extension: class extends parent if new method name and doesn't override any method in ancestor
+  * extension: class extends parent if new method name and doesn't override any method in ancestor
   * class refines parent if new behavior provided which is not in overriden method, and doesnt call overriden method

 **inheritance**